Skip to main content

 Activating cross-device history reconciliation

-To use cross-device history reconciliation, you must create a new Kameleoon custom data entry and activate the Use this custom data as a unique identifier for cross-device history reconciliation option.
+To use cross-device history reconciliation, you must create a new Kameleoon custom data entry and activate the Use this custom data as a unique identifier for cross-device matching option.
 When activated, Kameleoon treats this custom data as a unique identifier for your visitors, which will be used to map several Kameleoon visits to a unique user.
-You also need to set the custom data value with a unique identifier, such as a user ID, using one of the acquisition methods like Data Layer integration or Activation API.
+You also need to set the custom data value with a unique identifier, such as a user ID, using one of the acquisition methods (Activation API or Kameleoon SDK).

 note

-If the option is not active for your custom data, it means you may already have an active custom data used as a unique identifier, as you can only have one custom data of this type per project.
+If the option is inactive for your custom data, it indicates that you may already have an active custom data set up as a unique identifier.
+This is because you can only have one custom data of this type per project.

 caution

-If the setup is done correctly (as described in the previous paragraph), Kameleoon will automatically download the list of visits that occurred on other devices and store this information in the current device's Local Storage when a new session begins and the custom data is present.
+Kameleoon automatically downloads a list of visits from other devices and stores this information in the current device's storage when a new session begins and custom data is set with a value.
 However, if the custom data is empty, reconciliation won't be performed at the start of the session.
-It will only be triggered when the custom data is passed, and targeting will be re-evaluated for all active experiments and personalizations (a network call is made to Kameleoon's server).
-This usually occurs when the user logs in to your site and provides their user id, email or other unique identifier to Kameleoon.
+Reconciliation is triggered only when the custom data is passed, and targeting is re-evaluated for all active experiments and personalizations.
+Typically, this occurs when a user logs in to your site and provides their user ID, email, or other unique identifier.

 tip

-To ensure a coherent unified data history for a visitor, it's recommended to provide the custom data as early as possible during their journey on your website.
-Kameleoon won't be able to provide this history before the custom data is passed.
+To maintain a coherent unified data history for a visitor, it's recommended to provide the custom data value as early as possible during their journey on your website.
+Kameleoon cannot retrieve this history until the custom data is set up.

 Data affected by cross-device history reconciliation

 The history reconciliation feature adds the list of all previous visits that are not yet known to the current device.
-This includes their usual information, such as:
+This includes typical information such as

 • Number of visits and page views